-Condolence emails should be the last resort and only if you have a purely virtual relationship or do not know the other person’s physical address to send them a formal card.
+Condolence emails should be the last resort and only if you have a purely virtual relationship.
+With virtual relationships you tend to not have any reason to know the other person’s physical address to send them a formal card.

-Experiencing the loss of a loved one is one of those times when those who want to show they really do care do so in a way that is genuine.
+The loss of a loved one is one of those times when those who want to show they really do care do so in a way that is genuine.
 By taking the time to choose, sign, hand-write the envelope and purchase a stamp.